Weathering Your Cedar Shingles to Gray on the South Shore

 Note: In this article, the words “shakes” and “shingles” are used interchangeably, but understand that shakes tend to be thicker, hand split, and spaced farther apart, whereas shingles are machine-made, thinner, and spaced closer together.

-Question: How do I get that lovely “Weathered-Gray Patina” on my home’s shakes and shingles without waiting years?
+Question: Can you help me achieve that lovely “Weathered-Gray Patina” on my home’s shakes and shingles without waiting years?

-Lots of our South Shore and Boston-area Clients live in homes where at least one side of the house includes cedar shakes or shingles.
+Lots of our South Shore, Plymouth, and Boston-area Clients live in homes where at least one side of the house includes cedar shakes or shingles.
 Some people like to apply a solid or semi-translucent stain to their shingles to add a bit of color or prevent the shingles from weathering altogether.
-But many of our customers ask us to help them achieve that wonderful “Nantucket Gray “weathered “patina” on their cedar shingles that are so popular on South Shore coastal homes in Scituate, Duxbury, Cohasset, Hull, Hingham, and surrounding towns.
+But many of our customers ask us to help them achieve that wonderful “Nantucket Gray “weathered “patina” on their cedar shingles that are so popular on South Shore coastal homes in Scituate, Duxbury, Cohasset, Hull, Hingham, Plymouth, Dartmouth, and surrounding coastal towns.

 Question: Do both red cedar and white cedar shingles turn gray?